bradmontgomery/django-redis-metrics/README.rst

 Django Redis Metrics
 ====================

-This app is inspired by Frank Wiles' ``django-app-metrics``.
+This app is inspired by Frank Wiles ``django-app-metrics``.
 It allows you to define various named metrics (such as 'New User Signups', 'Downloads') and record when they happen.